 Being remote grazing lands, no traffic changes would be anticipated.
-All state and private land are under the County Coop wildfire protection program.
-The proposed sale will not change fire protections in the area.
+All state and private land are under the County Coop Wildfire Protection Program.

 19. LOCALLY ADOPTED ENVIRONMENTAL PLANS AND GOALS:

 List State, County, City, USFS, BLM, Tribal, and other zoning or management plans, and identify how they would affect this project.